An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 PPC (Police Pistol Combat)

-• Description: Simulates police firearm training.
+• What is it?
+Simulates police firearm training.

 • Goal / Objective: Engage targets with high accuracy.